KayLerch/alexa-utterance-generator/README.md

 RainForecastIntent: will {it|there be} rain {|today}
 ```

-From above example you can see that builtin intents do not require a sample utterance as they Amazon covered that part.
-However, you can still extend with your own samples. _WeatherForecastIntent_ got two sample utterances not using any grammar whereas _RainForecastIntent_ got one grammar-style sample utterance resulting in 2 (it, there be) * 2 (blank, today) = 4 permutations.
+From above example you can see that builtin intents do not require a sample utterance as Amazon covered that part.
+However, you can still extend with your own samples. _WeatherForecastIntent_
+got two sample utterances not using any grammar whereas _RainForecastIntent_ got one grammar-style sample utterance resulting in 2 (it, there be) * 2 (blank, today) = 4 permutations.

 <a name="311"></a>
 ### 3.1.1 Invocation name

-Optionally, you can set the invocation name for your Alexa skill in the grammar file as well.
-It is part of the generated interaction schema and is required unless you give it as constructor value to the _SMAPIFormatter_ in code (see below).
+You will set the invocation name for your Alexa skill in the grammar file as well.
+It is part of the generated interaction schema and is required - otherwise the default invocation name "my skill" will be used.
 Defining the invocation is easy and works the same as with intents. _Invocation_ is a reserved word in grammar files and is not processed as an intent definition.

 ```xml
 Invocation: weather info